-Do You Need a Licence to Sell Home-Baked Goods in Singapore?
+Do You Need a Licence to Sell Home Bakes in Singapore?

 You might have a hobby in baking at home, and this passion may potentially turn into a side business as a supplementary source of income.
 If so, are you required to apply for a licence?

 Well, the simple answer is: you do not!

 This applies whether you are living in an HDB flat, or a private residence.
 However, there are certain guidelines that you should follow if you wish to pursue a small-scale, home-based baking business.

 The Housing & Development Board (HDB) and Urban Redevelopment Authority (URA) oversee the Home-Based Small Scale Business Scheme, which allows home owners to carry out small-scale businesses (such as baking businesses) from home.

 Hate your job?
 Would rather pursue your passion for baking? ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Under the #HDB and #URA Home-Based Small Scale Business Scheme, you can run a small-scale baking biz from your home without “kneading” to apply for any licences.
 If you have dreams of baking sweet treats for a living, this is the perfect opportunity for you to test the waters before going big 🍰🍞🍪